Various Partner Options: Getting Pregnant and HIV

 HIV-negative women can now use Truvada (tenofovir disoproxil fumarate/emtricitabine) as pre-exposure prophylaxis, or PrEP.
 Descovy (tenofovir alafenamide/emtricitabine) is approved as PrEP, but NOT recommended for cisgender women.
 Apretude, a new injectable form of PrEP, is approved for men or women.
 PrEP means taking HIV drugs before being exposed to HIV to prevent acquiring the virus if her partner’s viral load is unknown or is detectable.
 PrEP also allows you to be in control of your own protection against HIV.
 Truvada and Descovy need to be taken daily, not just right before sex.
 Apretude is injected every two months.

-For help finding providers that prescribe PrEP, see PleasePrEPMe.org, a growing national PrEP provider directory.
+For help finding providers that prescribe PrEP, see pleasePrEPme.org, a growing national PrEP provider directory.

-Some recent research has shown that PrEP may not add much protection when the partner living with HIV is already virally suppressed (which already lowers the risk of transmission to zero) and condomless sex is limited to the woman's fertile period.
+Some recent research has shown that PrEP may not add much protection when the partner living with HIV is virally suppressed (which already lowers the risk of transmission to zero) and condomless sex is limited to the woman's fertile period.

 Sperm Washing